KeremAR/Homelab-SharedLibrary/README.md

 todo-service  todo-service:5ca78aa-v1.1-staging  image-artifacts/todo-service_5ca78aa-v1.1-staging.docker.tar  linux/amd64
 ```

-This file lets later helpers know exactly which tar file belongs to which image
+This file lets later library steps know exactly which tar file belongs to which image
 without guessing filenames.
+It records which service was built, which image
+reference was used, where the tar file is, and which platform was targeted.

 ### Generate Image SBOM